 What You Need

-Enroll in and successfully complete a minimum of 6 graduate credit hours per semester (with the exception of those working on their thesis/dissertation).
+Successfully completed a minimum of 6 graduate credit hours per semester (or the equivalent of full-time enrollment).
 All students MUST remain enrolled at their university while working at the Lab during the academic year.
-Note : Students must provide the program coordinator with current, official transcripts annually to remain eligible.
-See the Annual Transcript Review section for additional information.

 Where You Will Work

 Located in beautiful northern New Mexico, Los Alamos National Laboratory (LANL) is a multidisciplinary research institution engaged in strategic science on behalf of national security.
 Our generous benefits package includes:

 § PPO or High Deductible medical insurance with the same large nationwide network